akanshadhandar-svg/airline-management-system/README.md

 Reporting: Dashboards, ROI Tracking

- Files
+Files:

-Social Media Lead Capture Salesforce Project – Full project documentation Usage
+Social Media Lead Capture Salesforce Project – Full project documentation

+Usage:

 Clone or download this repository.

 Open the PDF to review the complete project design and implementation phases.

-Can be used as a reference for Salesforce Certification, academic projects, or interview preparation.
+Use as a reference for Salesforce Certification, academic projects, or interview preparation.